To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 What if Kuflink closes down?

-Kuflink has become the first P2P lending company to provide every piece of information and data we want regarding its wind-down plans.
+Kuflink remains one of the few P2P lending companies to provide every piece of information and data we want regarding its wind-down plans.
 Read about it here.

 What more do I need to know?